 Requirement: data must be collected for every haul when present.

-The Estimated Time Arrival here corresponds to the time between the first hook of the line hauled on board and the arrival of sperm whales / killer whales.
+The Estimated Time of Arrival here corresponds to the time between the first hook of the line hauled on board and the arrival of sperm whales / killer whales.
 If whales are already present when hauling starts then ETA is zero.